smo0ths/UE4CommOpti/README.md

 Change shadows in game:

-Edit DefaultScalability.ini and BaseScalability.ini: ShadowQuality @ 0 @ 1 @ 2 @ 3 to whatever you like and you can change them in game
+Edit DefaultScalability.ini ShadowQuality @ 0 @ 1 @ 2 @ 3 to whatever you like and you can change them in game

 %SystemDrive%/Program Files (x86)/Steam/steamapps/common/Squad/Squad/Config/DefaultScalability.ini
-%SystemDrive%/Program Files (x86)/Steam/steamapps/common/Squad/Engine/Config/BaseScalability.ini

 i use this....